lynskey08/Unity-Mobile-Application-Game/README.md

 - Myo Gesture Control Armband.

 You must have the Myo Connect installed which can be found here https://developer.thalmic.com/downloads.
-Download and extract the project to your desktop.
+Download and extract the project to your desktop.<BR>
-Open unity and at the project menu, open the extracted project located on your desktop.
+Open unity and at the project menu, open the extracted project located on your desktop.<BR>
-Put the Myo Armband on and make sure it is synced while playing the game as the gestures may not be recognized.
+Put the Myo Armband on and make sure it is synced while playing the game as the gestures may not be recognized.<BR>
-Have a look as the gestures we created to become familiar with the game.
-Click the play button in Unity.
+Have a look as the gestures we created to become familiar with the game.<BR> Click the play button in Unity.<BR>

 # Unity Space Shooter Game (Before converting to myo)